AronAyub/OOP--Python/README.md

 - A class  is a blueprint for creating objects of a particular type.
 - Methods are regular functions that are part of a class.
-- Attributes - are variables that hod data that are part of the class
+- Attributes - are variables that hold data that are part of the class
 - objects - are specific instance of a class
-- Inheritance - means by whicha  class can inherit cpabilities from another
+- Inheritance - means by which a  class can inherit capabilities from another
 - Composition - building complex object out of the other objects